sts-gaming-group/kafka-bundle-app/README.md

 kafka-bundle-app   docker-php-entrypoint php-fpm   Up      9000/tcp
 ```

-4. **Prepare Kafka server.
+**4. Prepare Kafka server.
 Probably the most convenient way is a Docker image at https://github.com/wurstmeister/kafka-docker**

-5. **Modify variables in `.env` (optionally copy that file as `.env.local`).
+**5. Modify variables in `.env` (optionally copy that file as `.env.local`).
 Fill them with your Kafka broker's ips.**
 ```
 KAFKA_DEFAULT_BROKER_ONE=your_broker_ip_one
 KAFKA_DEFAULT_BROKER_TWO=your_broker_ip_two